War: Tracking the Threat of War with Iran

 experts believe, a goal of acquiring nuclear weapons, has worried

 why?
-Here is a look at several nations that may go to
+Here is a look at several nations that may go to war with

-Germany, etc.) are increasingly worried about a nuclear Iran,
+increasingly worried about a nuclear Iran, especially given the

-is the

 world's only Jewish majority nation, has a long history of

 conflict with the Muslim world, and the leaders of Iran since

-the 1979 Iranian Revolution, has made acted belligently
+the 1979 Iranian Revolution, has made acted belligently toward

 frequenlty state that they believe Israel should exist.
 In